Skip to Main Content

 Day Rates and Budget Anchors

-Jakarta crew day rates in IDR (Rp) remain among the most competitive in Southeast Asia for the technical capability delivered.
-In practice, expect roughly Rp 2.5–4 million per day for camera assistants, Rp 4–7 million per day for gaffers and key grips, Rp 7–15 million per day for directors of photography, and Rp 10–20 million per day for production designers, with significantly higher rates for international name talent on negotiated contracts.
-Convert at current rates (typically around Rp 15,000–16,000 per USD) for budgeting.
-Indonesian payroll carries social security (BPJS Kesehatan and BPJS Ketenagakerjaan) and income tax (PPh 21) obligations — your local production service company handles these, and they typically add 10–15% on top of gross crew costs.
-Equipment rental, location fees, and base-camp logistics are meaningfully cheaper than Bangkok, Kuala Lumpur, or Singapore for equivalent specifications.
+Jakarta crew day rates in IDR (Rp) stay among the most competitive in Southeast Asia for the tech skill delivered.
+In practice, expect roughly Rp 2.5–4 million per day for camera assistants, Rp 4–7 million per day for gaffers and key grips, Rp 7–15 million per day for directors of photography, and Rp 10–20 million per day for production designers, with significantly higher rates for global name talent on negotiated contracts.
+Convert at today's rates (mostly around Rp 15,000–16,000 per USD) for budget work.
+Indonesian payroll carries social security (BPJS Kesehatan and BPJS Ketenagakerjaan) and income tax (PPh 21) obligations — your local shoot service firm handles these.
+They mostly add 10–15% on top of gross crew costs.
+Gear rental, location fees, and base-camp logistics are meaningfully cheaper than Bangkok, Kuala Lumpur, or Singapore for equivalent specs.

 The Indonesian Incentive Picture